mar-yam12/Q4-Generative-AI/Task9-Tool-Fuctional-Calling/README.md

-# 🧠 Tool Calling vs. Function Calling: Unlocking Agentic AI
+# 🧠 Tool Calling | Function Calling

 > The future of AI isn’t just about generating answers—it’s about **taking intelligent actions**.